-Oscars producer says Will Smith slap ‘overshadowed’ historic ceremony
+Chris Rock was against removing Will Smith from Oscars after slap, producer says

 Still, as Rock, Questlove and the other winners headed backstage, Packer said he asked Rock if Smith had actually struck him.
 “He looked at me and he goes, ‘Yeah, I just took a punch from Muhammad Ali,’ ” Packer recalled.
 “He was immediately in joke mode, but you could tell he was still in shock.”

 Packer’s interview aired days after the Academy of Motion Picture Arts and Sciences said in a statement that Smith had been asked to leave the ceremony after striking Rock but refused.
-The academy had been heavily criticized for allowing Smith to remain in the Dolby Theatre, where he tearfully accepted his first acting Oscar for his portrayal of Richard Williams, father of tennis superstars Venus and Serena Williams, in “King Richard.”
+The academy had been heavily criticized for allowing Smith to remain in the Dolby Theatre, where he later tearfully accepted his first acting Oscar for his portrayal of Richard Williams, father of tennis superstars Venus and Serena Williams, in “King Richard.”

 Packer said officers from the Los Angeles Police Department arrived and were prepared to arrest Smith for “battery” if Rock wanted to press charges.
 “He was like, ‘No, I’m fine,’ … even to the point where I said, ‘Rock, let them finish,’ ” Packer said.
 When the police asked whether Rock wanted to them to take any action, “He said ‘no.’ ”